SpenceKonde/megaTinyCore/megaavr/libraries/Comparator/README.md

 # Comparator
 A library for interfacing with the analog comparator peripheral in the modern AVR parts - tinyAVR 0/1/2-series, megaAVR 0-series, and the latest iterations, the DA, DB, DD, and EA-series.
 Developed by [MCUdude](https://github.com/MCUdude/) with some porting effort by [Spence Konde](https://github.com/SpenceKonde/).
-This is the readme distributed with megaTinyCore.
+This is the readme distributed with DxCore.

 The tinyAVR 0-series, 2-series, and 1-series parts with less than 16k of flash have a single analog comparator, with either 1 or 2 options each for the positive and negative input pins.
 The "golden" 1-series parts, those with 16k or 32k flash (and other goodies) instead have three comparators, which have up to 4 options for the positive input, and 2 for the negative.
 The internal voltage reference can also be used as the negative side; on the 1-series and 2-series parts, that reference can be scaled by an internal 8-bit DAC, and on 0-series and 1-series parts, the reference itself can be used directly.
 This library provides a wrapper class, `Comparator` that exposes the full functionality of these peripherals without having to manually manipulate registers.